JCallico/everythingisawesome/docs/DEVELOPMENT_AND_DEPLOYMENT.md

 - `GROK_API_KEY` - Your X.AI Grok API key
 - `NEWS_API_KEY` - Your NewsAPI.org key
 - `AZURE_WEBAPP_PUBLISH_PROFILE` - Azure deployment profile (auto-configured)

+**Note:** GROK_MODEL and GROK_IMAGE_MODEL are configured in the deployment workflow with default values and can be customized in Azure App Service settings if needed.

 ## 🔄 CI/CD Pipeline